DinoChiesa/Apigee-Java-Edit-Xml-Node/bundle/README.md

 # API Proxy bundle to demonstrate Edit-Xml-Node

-This Apigee Edge API Proxy demonstrates the use of the custom Java policy that Edits XML.
-It can be used on private cloud or public cloud instances of Edge.
+This Apigee API Proxy demonstrates the use of the custom Java policy that Edits XML.
+It can be used on private cloud or public cloud instances of Apigee.
 It relies on [the custom Java policy](../callout) included here.